Goldenrevolver/ValheimMiniMods/VegetarianTurnipSoup/VegetarianTurnipSoup/Package/README.md

 This is not a new item, this just renames turnip stew.
 You can change the new name in the config.

+This is a companion mod to my other mod [Immersively Obtainable Blue Mushrooms](https://valheim.thunderstore.io/package/Goldenrevolver/Immersively_Obtainable_Blue_Mushrooms/).

 Backstory:

 With the release of the hearth and home update, I started a singleplayer vegetarian melee only no blocking playthrough, so I could force myself to learn dodging and not rely on health food and shields.
 When I arrived in the swamp, I was annoyed to see that I couldn't upgrade my carrot soup, since every food item now wasn't vegetarian.